Sud-Est (department): Independence

-On September, 17th 1803 CMagloire Ambroise, helped by Cangé and Yayou's troops freed Jacmel from the french troops under the leadership of Pageot.
+On September, 17th 1803, Magloire Ambroise, helped by Cangé and Yayou's troops freed Jacmel from the French troops under the leadership of Pageot.

 Magloire Ambroise, commander of Jacmel is a signatory of the Act of Independence on January 1.

 During the Haitian-Civil war opposing King Henry 1st and President Pétion, the South-East was part of the republic.
 During that period the Jacmel received the South American Liberator Simon Bolivar, providing him shelter, merchandise, guns, and soldiers.
 The Grand-Colombia flag was designed in Jacmel based on the Haitian republican flag.

 Modern Period

 The department knew a great financial time at the beginning of the 20th century with the exportation of coffee, resulting in Jacmel's unique architecture and culture.
 The capital city was the first to have electricity and a telephone line in the Caribbean.

 Geography

 The South-East is bordered in the north by the West Department, on the west, by the South Department, the south by the Caribbean Sea and on the east by the province of Pedernales province.

 The Bay of Jacmel is the biggest bay of the department, followed by the Bay of Bainet (meaning clear bay).
 The most important rivers are the Jacmel river and the Bainet river.

 The coastal plain of the department allows a possible expansion of the capital.
-The department as on od the longest coastal line in the country.
+The department has one of the longest coastal lines in the country.